 Drift Club Of New Zealand:

-As part of joining Motorsport New Zealand and gaining a Race Licence you need to belong to an affiliated club, you can join the Drift Club of NZ - the first and longest standing club for Drifting in New Zealand by filling in the following form
+As part of joining Motorsport New Zealand and gaining a Race Licence you need to belong to an affiliated club, leading up to the season you can join the Drift Club of NZ - the first and longest standing club for Drifting in New Zealand by filling in the following form

 List of other NZ Drift Clubs: